-By now, everyone knows U.S. gymnast Simone Biles.
-The Olympic gold medalist is simply the best to ever do it.
+By now, everyone knows gymnast Simone Biles.
+The Olympic gold medalist is simply the best to ever do it when it comes to gymnastics.
 So when she was asked to throw out the first pitch at the World Series game, it?s no surprise she did something magical.

-Watching the 22-year-old Olympic champion compete is special.
-She recently displayed that by dominating the World Championships.
-But to see her at the Astros game, doing a backflip in jeans in front of the pitcher’s mound, and then throwing a strike is something else.
+But to see the Houston native at the Astros game, doing a backflip in jeans on a Major League Baseball mound, and then throwing a strike is something else.

-If she can do that in Houston, there?s no telling what she might do at the 2020 Olympic Games in Tokyo.
+If the Olympian can do that in Houston, there?s no telling what she might do at the upcoming Olympic Games in Tokyo.

-Biles, who grew up in the Houston area of Spring, Texas, is the most decorated gymnast in history.
-She has 27 gold medals, including four at the 2016 Olympic Games in Rio de Janeiro, Brazil and 19 at the World Championships.
+Biles, who grew up in the Houston area of Spring, Texas, is the most decorated gymnast in history with enough gold medals to fill multiple trophy cases.

 Honestly, it’s hard to find something this superstar can’t do.
 She even has a book.

 Throwing the first pitch at baseball games is a walk in the park for Biles.
 Maybe for her next act she’ll launch a home run into the bleachers or pull off some surreal stunt at an NBA game.

 This post was originally published on October 24, 2019.